 Providers can elect to file claims with us in either an electronic or a hard copy format.
-Claims must be submitted using either the CMS 1500 or UB-04/1450 formats, based on your provider type as detailed in the table below.
+Claims must be submitted using either the CMS 1500 or UB-04/1450 formats, based on your provider type as detailed below.

 Electronic Claims Submission